Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Comparison with Experiments

-which, notably, is independent of $N$, meaning that all levels are split in the same way. \\ Let us now present a rough estimate for the simplest case $\theta=\nicefrac{\pi}{2}$: Imagining an experiment with the same sensitivity reached by \emph{q}\textsc{Bounce}, which is at the moment around $10^{-16}\,eV$, deviations from the standard picture could be detected for values of $\sqrt{\lambda} \gtrsim 1 \, TeV$.
-However, the latter is clearly a range still outside our assumption $\lambda << m^2$.
-Thus, some other clever idea should be implemented to further increase the sensitivity to this particular effect.
+which, remarkably, is independent of $N$, meaning that all energy levels are splitted in the same way. \\ Let us now present a rough estimate for the simplest case $\theta=\nicefrac{\pi}{2}$, assuming the standard neutron mass value $m_f \simeq 939.565\, MeV$ \cite{Mohr:2024kco} and the acceleration $a= 9.8049 \,m/s^2$ measured next to the \emph{q}\textsc{Bounce} experiment utilizing a falling corner cube \cite{Micko:2023oar}.
+If we imagine an experiment with the same sensitivity reached by \emph{q}\textsc{Bounce}, which is at the moment around $\sim 10^{-16}\,eV$, deviations arising from VSR could be detected for values of $\sqrt{|\lambda|} \gtrsim 1 \, TeV$.
+Nevertheless, the latter is evidently a range that is still outside our assumption $|\lambda| \ll m^2$.
+Hence, additional clever ideas should be implemented in the future to increase \emph{q}\textsc{Bounce} sensitivity to this particular effect. \\ Interestingly enough, it is possible to classify the correction \eqref{lambdaexpr} according to the notation implemented by Kosteleck\'y and collaborators in their work \cite{Kostelecky:2021tdf}, by simply identifying

+However, the bounds found in Ref.~\cite{Kostelecky:2021tdf} for the trace of such LV tensor are not helpful here, since the trace of \eqref{kNRsg} vanishes exactly.